jesusmengibardelom96/OssianApp/README.md

 ## Serve in your server

+First import the ossianapp.sql file i left you in the repository into your database

-Install node_modules directory and then install the following modules
+Then install node_modules directory and then install the following modules

 //--------------Angular material imports--------------------<br>
 import { MatAutocompleteModule } from '@angular/material/autocomplete';<br>